-Fistula Foundation (USA - Democratic Republic of Congo)
+Fistula Foundation (Democratic Republic of Congo)

 Fistula Foundation is dedicated to eradicating the suffering caused by obstetric fistula, a debilitating childbirth injury affecting at least one million women globally.
 Fistula causes lifelong incontinence that results in social isolation, but with proper treatment, women can reclaim their health and lives.
 Fistula Foundation has partnered with 70+ local surgical teams, hospitals, and organisations in 33 countries across Sub-Sahara Africa and South Asia to provide 75,000+ women with free, holistic fistula treatment.